 There’s a few cases that Mumba makes, but this one comes in two variants: the blade series and the battle series.
-It’s kinda like an OtterBox for the switch: pick between defender and commuter.
+It’s kinda like an OtterBox for the switch: pick between defender (blade) and commuter (battle).

 I have the blade series.
 While offering slightly less protection and durability, it does have one cool trick that I’ll get to later.
 The battle series case is much thicker, stronger, and has a built in stand.
 This one actually blocks use of the stand while it’s on.